Ladan-n/DL_Model_OneTextFeature/README.md

-# Multiclass Prediction Task-One Text Feature
+# Multiclass Prediction-One Text Feature-Deep Learning
 Machine learning and deep leanging models are developed for a multiclass prediction task.